haritha-j/sinhala-song-search/lessons/Lesson4_ExtraCredit.md

 <details>
 <summary>Hint: Step 4</summary>
-As usual, don’t forget to re-run `index_products` after changing it.
+As usual, don’t forget to re-run `index_songs` after changing it.
 </details>

 ### How you’ll know it worked:
 There are actually Jackets returned for the `men’s jackets` query.

 This is a huge improvement for the jackets, but just about every other query has gotten worse.
-When there’s a match against the product name, the results are great, but we still need to support searches against the description.
+When there’s a match against the song name, the results are great, but we still need to support searches against the description.
 Fortunately, we can combine our name query and our description query, and search against both fields.

 ### Where are the docs?
 https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-dis-max-query.html